 Design and engineering for new systems

 While the wet pipe system is the most common type, every building is different, which means the design and engineering of a wet pipe system will differ from building to building.
-Some buildings formerly used as warehouses that have been converted into offices or apartments will require an entirely new system, which means the contractor needs to have the experience necessary to work in difficult and/or unique spaces.
-Only trust an experienced design and build team to assist you with your wet pipe system.
+Some buildings formerly used as warehouses that have since been converted into offices or apartments will require an entirely new system.
+This means the contractor needs to have the experience necessary to work in difficult and/or unique spaces.
+Only trust an experienced design-and-build team to assist you with your wet pipe system.

 Advantages and disadvantages to using a wet pipe fire sprinkler system

 The most frequently raved about aspect of the wet pipe system is that they are simple and reliable.
 There aren’t that many parts to this system compared to others, which means there is less possibility for malfunction.
 They are also cost efficient to install and have little cost related to maintenance.
-In the event of a fire, many systems will take a lot of work to get them up and ready for another emergency, but not a wet pipe system.
+Following a fire, many systems will take a lot of work to get them up and ready for another emergency, but wet pipe systems are easily reset.

-On the down side, wet pipe systems can’t be used in areas of the building that aren’t heated because, during the winter months, the water in the pipes will freeze and rupture.
-The unheated portion of the building must be fitted with a dry pipe system, which is filled with air instead of water.
-Some of these areas may include an outdoor overhang structure like a docking area or unheated attic.
+On the down side, wet pipe systems can’t be used in areas of the building that aren’t heated because during the winter months the water in the pipes will freeze and rupture.
+Any unheated portion of a building must be fitted with a dry pipe system, which is filled with air instead of water.
+Some areas that might need a dry pipe system may include an outdoor overhang structure like a docking area or unheated attic.

 Choose a cost efficient and low maintenance wet pipe system

-At Valley Fire Protection, we’ve designed, built and installed many wet pipe systems, which means we get it right and we get the job done on time and on budget.
+At Valley Fire Protection, we’ve designed, built and installed many wet pipe systems, which means we get it done right, on time and on budget.
 Furthermore, with a correctly installed system, little to no maintenance is required.
-We’ll regularly maintain your wet pipe system to ensure the fire pumps are working, valves are maintained, water flow is functional and fire department connections are aligned.
-Contact us today and let’s talk about designing and building your wet pipe system.
+We’ll maintain your wet pipe system to ensure the fire pumps are working, valves are maintained, water flow is functional and fire department connections are aligned.
+Contact us today to talk about designing and building your wet pipe system.